1972 Oakland Athletics season

-The 1972 Oakland Athletics season involved the A's winning the American League West with a record of 93 wins and 62 losses.
+The 1972 Oakland Athletics season was the 72nd season for the Oakland Athletics franchise on Major League Baseball (MLB), all as member of the American League, and their 5th season in Oakland.
+The Athletics won the American League West Division with a record of 93 wins and 62 losses.
 In the playoffs, they defeated the Detroit Tigers in a five-game ALCS, followed by a seven-game World Series, in which they defeated the Cincinnati Reds for their sixth overall World Championship and first since 1930, when the club was in Philadelphia.